NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 3: Stakeholder Engagement.md

 - How we engage
 Trainings, workshops, press releases

+_Detail: Getting user impact stories once Federal Agencies are using the Product_

 <br>

 ## SNWG MO Collaboration with Short-term Prediction Research and Transition Center (SPoRT)